hmchen47/DataScience/Notes/p02-Observational.md

     + reduce variability and systematic difference due to background variables not interested
   + individual matching
     + each cases typically individually paired w/ a control subject w.r.t. the background variables
-    + exposure tot he risk factor of interest compared btw the cases and the controls
+    + exposure to the risk factor of interest compared btw the cases and the controls
   + confounder
     + variables associated w/ risk factor
     + potentially a cause of the outcome